Dear Prospective Applicant:

 Our orthopaedic surgery residency is an ACGME approved, 5-year program that covers the scope of musculoskeletal medicine and surgery, providing a solid foundation for competent, well-educated orthopaedic surgeons.
 The program includes ample opportunities for clinical medicine, surgery, and research as well as the opportunity for personal growth and leadership.

-The PGY-I year includes 3 months of general surgery, 6 months of orthopaedic surgery, and rotations in anesthesia and musculoskeletal radiology.
+The PGY-I year includes 3 months of general surgery, 6 months of orthopaedic surgery, and rotations in anesthesia and musculoskeletal radiology at both University of Michigan Health Center as well as the St. Joseph Mercy Health System.

 PGY-III rotations include hand and upper extremity, trauma, foot and ankle, pediatric orthopaedics, and sports medicine.
 Residents also have a dedicated 6 week research block during this year.
 The goal of resident research is to provide residents with the opportunity to develop a greater understanding of the scientific literature and participate in the advancement of orthopaedic science.
 Resident papers are often published in notable journals, such as the Journal of Bone and Joint Surgery, American Journal of Sports Medicine, Journal of Orthopaedic Trauma,and Journal of Pediatric Orthopaedics.